westonrobot/robotics101/lab_sessions/lab3/lab.md

    1. For those who don't have one, [Visual Studio Code (VSCode)](https://code.visualstudio.com/) is a good place to start.
    2. VSCode has great python & ROS extensions. ;p
 3. Install git onto your systems

+## Start of Lab
-4. We will have a short MCQ quiz on concepts that have been covered in the lecture and those that will be needed during this lab session, concepts covered will be from the readings found below.
+1. We will have a short MCQ quiz on concepts that have been covered in the lecture and those that will be needed during this lab session, concepts covered will be from the readings found below.

-**Readings**
+## Readings
 1. [Git - Basics Chapter 2](https://git-scm.com/book/en/v2)
 2. [ROS - Understanding Services](http://wiki.ros.org/ROS/Tutorials/UnderstandingServicesParams)
 3. [ROS - Creating Service & Client](http://wiki.ros.org/ROS/Tutorials/UnderstandingServicesParams)